 Your FICO Score drives both whether you get approved and what rate you'll pay.

 700 and above.
-APR of 7 to 12%, origination fees often waived, automated approval in minutes.
-The challenge here isn't getting approved.
-It's picking the best offer from three or four options.
+APR of 7-12%, origination fees often waived, automated approval in minutes.
+The challenge here isn't getting approved-it's picking the best offer from three or four options.
 Use prequalification to gather those offers without touching your score.

 620 to 699.
-Approval is realistic, but APR climbs to 15 to 25%.
+Approval is realistic, but APR climbs to 15-25%.
 Lenders will verify your DTI (debt-to-income ratio), which is your total monthly debt payments divided by gross monthly income.
-Most lenders draw the line at 36 to 43%.
+Most lenders draw the line at 36-43%.
 A DTI above 50% typically means rejection even with a 660 score.
-Run the numbers before applying.
-Add up all monthly loan and credit card minimum payments, then divide by pre-tax monthly income.
+Run the numbers before applying: add up all monthly loan and credit card minimum payments, then divide by pre-tax monthly income.

 Application Process